 4. Dried Mango

-When it comes to nuts, healthy nuts are considered nuts that are unroasted (raw), unsalted and no sugar coated.
+When it comes to nuts, healthy nuts are considered nuts that are unroasted (raw), unsalted and not coated in sugar.
 However, many nuts taste better when roasted, and sometimes a bit of salt won’t hurt.
-I always say, if I ate homemade meals, fruit and vegetables all day, a bit of salted nuts won’t take me over recommended 2,000 mg of sodium per day limit.
+I always say, if I ate homemade healthy meals and a few servings of fruit and vegetables, a bit of salted nuts won’t take me over recommended 2,000 mg of sodium per day limit.
 Common sense, moderation and balance.
 Healthy eating ain’t all or nothing game, then it’s a diet.

 6. Raw Unsalted Cashews